acfromspace/timestone/README.md

    .
 1  ├── content/
 2  ├── node_modules/
-3  ├── public/
-4  ├── scripts/
+3  ├── scripts/
-5  ├── src/
+4  ├── src/
-6  ├── static/
+5  ├── static/
-7  ├── .babelrc
+6  ├── .babelrc
-8  ├── .editorconfig
+7  ├── .editorconfig
-9  ├── .gitignore
+8  ├── .gitignore
-10 ├── .prettierrc
+9  ├── .prettierrc
-11 ├── gatsby-browser
+10 ├── gatsby-browser
-12 ├── gatsby-config.js
+11 ├── gatsby-config.js
-13 ├── gatsby-node.js
+12 ├── gatsby-node.js
-14 ├── gatsby-ssr
+13 ├── gatsby-ssr
-15 ├── LICENSE
+14 ├── LICENSE
-16 ├── package-lock.json
+15 ├── package-lock.json
-17 ├── package.json
+16 ├── package.json
-18 └── README.md
+17 └── README.md
 ```

 1. **`content/`**: Mainly markdown files to create your blog posts!
 Make sure to have the required properties or else the posts won't render correctly.
 2. **`node_modules/`**: Location where [Node.js](https://nodejs.org/en/) packages are installed via [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/en/).
-3. **`public/`**: What is distributed to the viewing software so everyone can see your greatest creation!
-4. **`scripts/`**: Contains a script to create favicons!
+3. **`scripts/`**: Contains a script to create favicons!
 Instructions in the file itself.
-5. **`src/`**: All development usually occurs here. “src” is a convention for “source code”.
+4. **`src/`**: All development usually occurs here. “src” is a convention for “source code”.
-6. **`static/`**: HTML dependencies.
+5. **`static/`**: HTML dependencies.
-7. **`.babelrc`**: This file enables to write modern JavaScript that will be "transpiled" to widely-supported Javascript.
+6. **`.babelrc`**: This file enables to write modern JavaScript that will be "transpiled" to widely-supported Javascript.
 Think of it as a language translator for all devices that will see your website.
-8. **`.editorconfig`**: [EditorConfig](https://editorconfig.org) helps developers define and maintain consistent coding styles between different developers and text editors.
+7. **`.editorconfig`**: [EditorConfig](https://editorconfig.org) helps developers define and maintain consistent coding styles between different developers and text editors.
-9. **`.gitignore`**: This file tells `.git` which files it should not track nor maintain a version history for.
+8. **`.gitignore`**: This file tells `.git` which files it should not track nor maintain a version history for.
 For instance, you shouldn't let anyone get your `.env` files.
 (These usually contain your API keys)
-10. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/), a tool to help keep the formatting of your code consistent.
+9. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/), a tool to help keep the formatting of your code consistent.
-11. **`gatsby-browser.js`**: Implements [certain APIs](https://www.gatsbyjs.org/docs/browser-apis/) that the file maintains that deals with client side rendering.
+10. **`gatsby-browser.js`**: Implements [certain APIs](https://www.gatsbyjs.org/docs/browser-apis/) that the file maintains that deals with client side rendering.
-12. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+11. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more details).
-13. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
+12. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customizations of default Gatsby settings affecting pieces of the site build process.
-14. **`.gatsby-ssr.js`**: Implements [certain APIs](https://www.gatsbyjs.org/docs/ssr-apis/) that the file maintains that deals with server side rendering.
+13. **`.gatsby-ssr.js`**: Implements [certain APIs](https://www.gatsbyjs.org/docs/ssr-apis/) that the file maintains that deals with server side rendering.
-15. **`LICENSE`**: An open source license that protects contributors and users depending on the license chosen.
+14. **`LICENSE`**: An open source license that protects contributors and users depending on the license chosen.
-16. **`package-lock.json`** This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
+15. **`package-lock.json`** This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
 (You won’t change this file directly)
-17. **`package.json`**: A manifest file for [Node.js](https://nodejs.org/en/) projects, which includes metadata (the project’s name, author, package names, etc.).
+16. **`package.json`**: A manifest file for [Node.js](https://nodejs.org/en/) projects, which includes metadata (the project’s name, author, package names, etc.).
 This manifest is how [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/en/) knows which packages to install for your project.
-18. **`README.md`**: A markdown file containing useful reference information about your project.
+17. **`README.md`**: A markdown file containing useful reference information about your project.
 The file you're reading right now!

 <!-- LICENSE -->

 ## <span role="img" aria-label="Oncoming Police Car">🚔</span> [License](LICENSE)

 The code in this project is under a specific open source license.